zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ### API Security

-Use the following procedure to configure security.
+Use the following procedure to configure API security.

 **Follow these steps:**